d0ndada/d0ndada/README.md

 ## 🌱 Learning Goals
 - Broaden my knowledge in **Smart Contracts**.
 - Develop my own Smart Contracts for various applications.
-- Enhance my skills in **React.js** and other modern web technologies.

 ## 🤝 Let's Connect!
 Always open to collaborating on interesting projects or just chatting about tech.
 Feel free to reach out!